iPlantCollaborativeOpenSource/irods4-upgrade-env/README.md

 Because `iclimateRG` is so simple, it is not included in the test grid.

+# Requirements

+This requires docker compose version 1.3.3 or newer.

 # Usage

 This collection of container is intented to be managed by docker compose.
 However, because of the